← Back to journal

 Using both

 If you've been using tarot for a while and you want to add something that reads differently, Lenormand is worth exploring.
-The learning curve is gentler than you might expect.
+The learning curve is genuinely gentler than you might expect, especially if you start with three-card draws before attempting anything larger.